A very brief transient ischemic attack is as much a medical emergency as is a full-blown stroke.

 Other patients reported continuing or worsening symptoms.
 These individuals were more than twice as likely to suffer disability at the 90 day mark.

-If you even slightly suspect a TIA, and the ER doctor or your regular doctor don’t seem too concerned, point out to them that in 2009, the American Heart Association and the American Stroke Association urged immediate action plus thorough testing for a transient ischemic attack — tests that are very similar to those given after a full-blown stroke.
+In 2009, the American Heart Association and the American Stroke Association urged immediate action plus thorough testing for a transient ischemic attack — tests that are very similar to those given after a full-blown stroke.